 Gregory Conley, president of the American Vaping Association, a pro-vaping advocacy group, issued the following comment:

 “America’s tobacco and nicotine regulatory system is broken beyond repair.
-It is absolutely absurd that the same agency that found time to ban over six million vaping products manufactured by small businesses is now indicating they need more time to review products with massive market shares.
+It is absolutely absurd that the same agency that found time to ban over a million vaping products manufactured by small businesses is now indicating they need more time to review products with massive market shares.
 Even worse, after spending five-plus years peddling false hope to businesses across America, the FDA now can’t even be bothered to grant formal extensions to the remaining pending applicants.
 This decision brings even more uncertainty on the day FDA had previously pledged to provide the public with answers.

 “If smoking rates go up in 2022 and beyond, do not blame the tobacco industry.
 This predictable result will entirely be the fault of elected officials and regulators who have utterly failed to protect public health.

 “The FDA’s opaque review process was intentionally designed to eliminate all but the largest players from the market.
 We look forward to lending our support to future court challenges.”

 Yesterday, the AVA warned that the FDA’s decisions on PMTAs could benefit cigarette companies.
 Twenty-four hours later, the situation has only grown more grim.